Sunny Day Real Estate: Diary, self-titled and break-up

-The band's debut album, Diary, released by indie label Sub Pop in 1994, was greeted with numerous positive reviews.
+The band's debut album, Diary, released by indie label Sub Pop in 1994, was greeted with numerous positive reviews.Sub Pop had signed the band after Sub Pop co-founder Jonathan Poneman saw them at a May 1993 show in Seattle.
 That September, the band performed lead single "Seven" on an episode of The Jon Stewart Show.
 A few days later, they taped several songs for MTV's 120 Minutes.
 Through November and December, the band undertook a US tour with Shudder to Think and Soul Coughing in support of the album.

 The band projected an enigmatic presence to the public.
 While supporting Diary, the band allowed only one publicity photo and granted just a single interview (though, strangely, the band posed for an advertisement for department-store chain Nordstrom).
 In a 1998 interview with Norm Arenas of Texas Is the Reason, Hoerner explained that the band made up a fake band name and brought in a fake lead singer for the ad shoot, only to have the store stick their real band name on the ad.
 For most of its early days, the band also refused to play a show in California, for reasons that were never fully explained.
 When the band was asked to perform at the 1994 Almost Acoustic Christmas in Los Angeles for radio station KROQ, Hoerner refused to join them, leaving Enigk, Mendel, and Goldsmith to perform the show as a trio.

 After finishing their 1994 US tour, the band regrouped to begin recording the follow-up to Diary.
 While the events surrounding the sessions have not been publicly discussed, the band was clearly enduring internal conflict.
 Rumors abounded that the root cause was Enigk's sudden conversion to Christianity.
 In early 1995, the band announced that it was disbanding.
 William Goldsmith would later reveal in June 2020 on the "This Was The Scene" podcast that the band had already decided to split up before their first US tour in 1994 and the recording of the Pink Album.